-Kelly Powers is a Special Counsel in the firm’s commercial litigation and dispute resolution team who works closely with Sam Bond and Jeffrey Appel.
-She is experienced in the areas of insolvency, contractual and general commercial dispute resolution, debt recovery, insurance, and property disputes.
+Kelly Powers is a Special Counsel in the firm’s commercial litigation and dispute resolution team working closely with Sam Bond and Andrew Green.
+Kelly is experienced in the areas of insolvency, contractual and general commercial dispute resolution, class actions, insurance, and property disputes.
 Kelly holds a Juris Doctor from Monash University, along with a Master of Arts majoring in International Relations and a Bachelor of Arts majoring in Sociology completed in the US.

 Kelly prides herself in providing legal services which are practical, accessible, and achieve client-centered outcomes.

-As well as running her own files, she assists other members of the practice and has been involved in the high profile cases including: the Centro class action and the ASIC prosecution of Centro’s directors in the Federal Court; the Australian Property Custodian Holdings Pty Ltd litigation in the Supreme Court and the related ASIC prosecution in the Federal Court, respectively; various insolvency matters including liquidators’ and trustees’ examinations, insolvent trading claims, preference claims, and an important Court of Appeal decision involving director-related transactions.
-She has conducted matters in all Victorian courts, the Federal Court and Federal Magistrates’ Court, as well as in VCAT.
+Kelly has been involved in a number of high profile cases including: the Centro class action and the ASIC prosecution of Centro’s directors in the Federal Court; the Prime Trust litigation in the Supreme Court and the related ASIC prosecution which was ultimately determined by the High Court; various insolvency matters including liquidators’ and trustees’ examinations, insolvent trading claims, preference claims, and an important Court of Appeal decision involving director-related transactions.
+Kelly also acted in the widely publicized Grill’d oppression proceeding and the ongoing Slater and Gordon class actions.